rh-mobb/documentation/docs/aro/astronomer/README-public.md

     kubectl get svc -n astronomer astronomer-nginx
     ```

-1. Go back to your private DNS zone in Azure and create a record set `*` and copy the contents of `EXTERNAL-IP` from the above command.
+1. Go back to your DNS zone in your DNS registry and create a record set `*` and copy the contents of `EXTERNAL-IP` from the above command.

 ## Validate the Install